Physics-50/Module-3/docs/horizontal.md

 plot([x_min, x_max],[y_value, y_value],'- -k','LineWidth',1.0);

+The space between the two dashes is only because otherwise Markdown converts the two short dashes into a long dash.
+It should not be there in the MATLAB code.

 You should work out the appropriate values for the y-values at which you will want to make the two horizontal dashed lines based on your horizontal fit to your two data points and its uncertainty.

 A sample MATLAB script making use of the above line of code to add a dashed horizontal line to a plot is provided here: